 The Montecito Union School District is a public elementary school district with one school serving children in grades Kindergarten through Sixth Grades.
-In 1998, the school was awarded the State of California's "Distinguished School" status.
+In 1998 and again in 2014 the school was awarded the State of California's "Distinguished School" status.
 Montecito Union is governed by a five-member board of trustees and administered by a district Superintendent, a Chief Academic Officer and Dean of Students.
 Enrollment has risen from 264 students in 1983/84 to over 400 students today.

 The school boasts of a school-wide teacher/pupil average of 1/18 students in grades K-6 with a certificated teacher and a three-hour instructional assistant in each of the classrooms.
 In addition, the school's staff includes specialists in art, music, physical education, technology, Spanish and library.
 The Montecito Union School rests on an eight acre site nestled between the Santa Ynez Mountains and the Pacific Ocean and serves the community of Montecito.